Skip to content

 Gas

 Fee swaps are designed to be gas-free from the user perspective.
-The pre-tx and post-tx steps in each transaction do not cost any gas; nor does the system transaction at the end of each block.
+The pre-tx and post-tx steps in each transaction do not cost any gas.